Keyboard shortcuts

 1. Launch timing is verified: CFTC states Polymarket operated from approximately June 2020 (E30).

-2. Founder-run community operations are directionally supported: launch-window Reddit query artifacts and founder-attributed metadata exist, but direct Reddit permalinks in this window can be unavailable/removed and should not be treated as sole proof (E32, E33, E34, E58).
+2. Founder-run community operations are directionally supported, not permalink-complete: launch-window Reddit query artifacts and founder-attributed metadata exist, but direct Reddit permalinks in this window can be unavailable/removed and should not be treated as sole proof (E32, E33, E34, E58).

 3. Web archive evidence is partial: earliest product-like homepage retrievable in this pass is Oct 22, 2020 (E31).